elfer07/ToDoApp/README.md

-# MovieApp
+# Todo App
 Application with a clean architecture this built with
  - MVVM
- - Extension Functions
  - Room Database
- - Navigation Components
+ - Migration Jetpack Compose
- - ViewBinding
+ - Flow
  - Coroutines
  - Unit Tests

+for legacy project you can see branch 'legacy'

  # Architecture